jurgen-kluft/ccompress/README.md

-# xstring
+# xcompress

-xcore cross platform string library
+xcore cross platform compression library

-There are 2 classes of strings, one is pure ASCII and the other one has UTF-32 as the underlying encoding.

-namespace ascii::xstring
-namespace utf32::xstring
+There is currently only 1 compressor:

+* LZ4 (www.lz4.org)